rkrish00568/krishnenduRoy_RISC_V_SOC_Tapeout-Program_VSD_WEEK4/DAY1/README.md

 ## Part 1: Introduction to Circuit Design and SPICE simulations
 ### The importance of W/L ratio
  - The W/L ratio determines a MOSFET’s strength — a higher W/L increases the drain current (Id), making the transistor faster.
 Since delay is inversely proportional to Id, a larger W/L ratio reduces propagation delay, improving circuit speed.
+###  Need of SPICE
+ - SPICE (Simulation Program with Integrated Circuit Emphasis) is used to analyze and verify circuit behavior before fabrication.
+It accurately simulates voltage, current, delay, and power at the transistor level, helping designers predict performance and detect errors early in the design process